at-gmbh/at-python-template/README.md

 ## Other Templates

-* [Python templates on Github](https://github.com/cookiecutter/cookiecutter#python): a curated list of Python templates in cookiecutter's readme.
+You may find lots of other templates under the [cookiecutter-template](https://github.com/topics/cookiecutter-template) tag on GitHub.
+Some of the most popular templates (by Github Stars) can be found on [awesomeopensource.com](https://awesomeopensource.com/projects/cookiecutter).

 ## Contact